SelfCareMap

 Goal: Shift from mental clutter to present-moment awareness.

-- Take 3 slow breaths: inhale for 4 counts, hold for 2, exhale for 6.
+• Take 3 slow, intentional breaths: inhale for 4 counts, hold for 2, and exhale slowly for 6.
+This extended exhale signals to your brain that you are safe and allows your heart rate to slow.

-Why it works: Stress and self-criticism block creativity.
-This mini-meditation lowers the noise so your inner voice can whisper again.
+Why it works: Stress and self-criticism block creativity by creating mental noise.
+This mini-meditation lowers the volume of that noise, allowing your inner voice to whisper again and creating a clean slate for the next twenty five minutes.

 Minute 5–15: Play Without Purpose (The Doodle Dive)